 Functional and cognitive assessments

-Your physician will review functional and cognitive assessment results with you and determine if the results are forwarded to Alberta Transportation Driver Fitness and Monitoring.
+Your physician or nurse practitioner will review functional and cognitive assessment results with you and determine if the results are forwarded to Alberta Transportation Driver Fitness and Monitoring.

 Road test requirements